mostypc123/XediX/README.md

 ![](https://github.com/mostypc123/XediX/blob/main/images/xediximage.png?raw=true)
 # XediX - Python Text Editor
-**this branch is for the features mentioned in its name, will be added in 4.1.0**

 XediX is a lightweight, open-source text editor designed specifically for Python developers.
 Combining simplicity with essential features, XediX aims to enhance your Python coding experience.